James Last: Early life

 Last was born to Louis and Martha Last in Bremen, Germany.
 He was the younger brother of Robert Last and Werner Last (aka Kai Warner).
-His father was an official at the postal and public works department of the city of Bremen and Last grew up in the suburb of Sebaldsbrück.
+His father worked for the public utility of the city of Bremen and Last grew up in the suburb of Sebaldsbrück.
 He began studying the piano at age 10, although he could play simple tunes such as the folk song "Hänschen klein" when he was 9.
 His first music teacher felt he lacked any musical talent.
 Last started playing more actively with his second tutor and switched to the double bass as a teenager.
 His home city of Bremen was bombed heavily during World War II, and he ran messages to air defence command posts during the raids.
 He entered the Bückeburg Military Music School of the German Wehrmacht at the age of 14 and learned to play bass, piano and tuba.

 After the end of the war, he joined Hans Günther Oesterreich's Radio Bremen Dance Orchestra.
 In 1948 he became the leader of the Last-Becker Ensemble, which performed for seven years.
 He was voted as the best bassist in the country in a German jazz poll for 1950, 1951 and 1952.
 When the Last-Becker Ensemble disbanded, he became the in-house arranger for Polydor Records, as well as a number of European radio stations.
 During the next decade he helped arrange hits for artists such as Helmut Zacharias, Freddy Quinn, Lolita, Alfred Hause and Caterina Valente.